smartbre/DSPT-Week2-PythonChallenge/README.md

-<h1 style='text-align:center'> Module 1 Assessment</h1>
+<h1 style='text-align:center'> Module 1 Code Challenge </h1>

-This assessment is designed to test your understanding of the Mod 1 material.
+This code challenge is designed to test your understanding of the Mod 1 material.
 It covers:

 * Python Fundamentals
 * Working with Statistical Data